TomasHo/guides/raspibolt/raspibolt_20_pi.md

 ### Adding main user "admin"
 This guide uses the main user "admin" instead of "pi" to make it more reusable with other platforms.

-* Create the new user and add it to the group "sudo"
+* Create the new user, set the password to your password [A] and add it to the group "sudo"
   `$ sudo adduser admin`
   `$ sudo adduser admin sudo`

-* Set the password to your password [A] and set the standard shell (command line interface) to "bash"
+*  Set the standard shell (command line interface) to "bash"
-  `$ sudo passwd admin`
   `$ sudo chsh admin -s /bin/bash`

 * And while you’re at it, change the password of the “root” admin user to your password [A].